MasoudAbedi/AIMCS-an-artificial-intelligence-based-method-for-compression-of-short-strings/README.md

  ```

 It is worth mentioning that this algorithm can be used for compression of any types of short strings on any application.

+For compression of the Unicode tiny strings, in the abovementioned code, instead of AIMCSAv1, AIMCSUv1 class must be used.

 ## Citation
 If you find AIMCS useful please cite us in your work: